rdefeo/adventofcode/python/ReadMe.md

     /home/rdefeo/src/advent/python/newday.py $1 $yr
     cd "/home/rdefeo/src/advent/$yr/day${1}"
 ```
-The command *aoc* will run the current day's script, which then automatically looks for an input file called `input` - since it's the same for both Part 1 and Part 2.
-You can optionally pass in any other input file, such as `aoc test1` to run your script against test input.
+The command `aoc` will run the current day's script, which then automatically looks for an input file called `input` - since it's the same for both Part 1 and Part 2.
+You can optionally pass in any other input file, such as `aoc test1` to run your script against `test1` input.

 The commands `aoc_lock` and `aoc_unlock` will touch/delete a file in the current day's directory, preventing the files from being overwritted if you were to issue the `aoc_newday` command again, errantly.

 The `aoc_newday` command is the most useful right after midnight.
-It takes the day of the month for a given puzzle and performs the operations listed above.
+It takes the day of the month for a given puzzle and performs the operations listed above in the `newday.py` section.
 You can also use this for puzzle days from years past.
 Obviously, the `aoc_newday` alias would need to be modified for your directory structure, etc.